-The School for International Training (SIT) program in Ecuador focuses on the theme of Development, Culture, and Languages.
+The School for International Training (SIT) program in Ecuador focuses on the theme of Development, Politics, and Languages.
 Students will examine how language shapes politics, and how power works through language by exploring how different groups in Ecuador have used languages to instill, reinforce, subvert, and reinvent power relationships, both historically and today.
 The curriculum, conducted in Spanish, includes two core seminars; Paradigms of Development and Political Discourse in Ecuador and Languages in Contact: Spanish, Quichua, and Other Languages in Ecuador; and a choice between Advanced Readings on Contemporary Ecuador or Beginning Quichua.
 The other required academic components of this program include a field study seminar and an independent study project.

 The curriculum is supplemented by integral excursions to Quichua -speaking villages, a short visit to Guayaquil, and an excursion to an Amazonian Community.
 Short site visits to NGOs and government offices in and around Quito will focus on development and politics.